DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 * The course will end with a graduation ceremony where teams will present their project results a certificate will be awarded
 * Start of the first edition: November 1, 2019 (the second edition is planned to start May 2020)

-More information and instructions how to apply can be found on [this internal Radboudmc] page(https://www.radboudumc.nl/en/intranet/information-for-researchers/how-can-we-help-you/projects/radboudaiforhealth).
+More information and instructions how to apply can be found on [this internal Radboudmc page](https://www.radboudumc.nl/en/intranet/information-for-researchers/how-can-we-help-you/projects/radboudaiforhealth).